torinaudoire/TS1/README.md

 </div>

 <div id="footnote-2" class="footnote-panel">
-    In the Republican era it was still legal for men to take additional concubines alongside their primary wife, but concubines were of lower status.
-Many elite families viewed the practice as old-fashioned compared to increasingly popular Western monogamy.
+   In the Republican era it was still legal for men to take additional concubines alongside their primary wife, but these concubines were of lower status.
+It was often seen by elite families as a backwards practice compared to increasingly popular Western norms of monogamy.
 </div>

 <div id="footnote-3" class="footnote-panel">
-    逢场作戏 (“find a stage and put on a show”).
-An idiom referring to performing, playing along, or going through the motions without true feeling.
+    逢场作戏 ("find a stage and put on a show").
+This idiom usually refers to playing along or going through the motions.
 </div>

 <div id="footnote-4" class="footnote-panel">
-    少爷, a polite form of address for the young master of a wealthy or noble family.
+    少爷, a title used for sons of wealthy or noble families.
 </div>

 <div id="footnote-5" class="footnote-panel">
-    固若金汤 (“solid as metal walls and boiling soup”), meaning firmly protected or unassailable.
+    固若金汤 ("secure as a city surrounded by metal walls and boiling water").
 </div>

 <script>